Skip to main content

 flare-stake-tool info validators

 2. Note down the desired staking start time and end time: When staking to an existing validator, both these times must be inside the period when the validator is active.
 If you specify a period when the validator is inactive, your transaction on the P-chain reverts.
-To find the period when the validator is active:

 Move funds to P-chain